giorgioskij/Quecto-JL/README.md

 Image rendered:                          23 sec, 139 m, 236 μ
 Image saved at out/jtrace.png:           00 sec, 550 m, 824 μ
 ```

-## Benchmarking
-In a starting state, with no computation in the shader, representing the image
-with SVectors as colors is slower.

 ## Long term todo: